Published: July 26, 2017

 The amount of time you actually get to spend in freefall changes depending on altitude, weight and type of jump.

-As a tandem skydiver, for example, you'll jump from around 10,000 feet and open your parachute at around 5,000 feet.
-You'll reach speeds of around 120mph during this time and cover that distance in about 50 seconds.
+As a tandem skydiver, for example, you'll jump from 10,000 feet and open your parachute at around 5,000 feet.
+You'll reach speeds of around 120mph (!) during this time and cover that distance in about 40 seconds.

 A solo skydiver falling head first or in a standing up position is more streamlined that a belly-to-earth tandem position, so they'll fall faster.
-They'll likely spend around 35-40 seconds in freefall, reaching speeds closer to 150mph.
+They'll likely spend fewer seconds in freefall and reach speeds closer to 150mph.

 How Long Does The Parachute Ride Take?